 In its capacity as a committee of Charter's Board, Charter's Audit Committee oversees the work of the registered public accounting firm (including resolution of disagreements between management and the public accounting firm regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services.
-The registered public accounting firm reports directly to Charter's Audit Committee undertakes those tasks and responsibilities that, in its judgment, most effectively contribute to and implement the purposes of Charter's Audit Committee charter.
+The registered public accounting firm reports directly to Charter's Audit Committee.
+In performing its functions, Charter's Audit Committee undertakes those tasks and responsibilities that, in its judgment, most effectively contribute to and implement the purposes of Charter's Audit Committee charter.
 For more detail of Charter's Audit Committee's authority and responsibilities, see Charter's Audit Committee charter set forth in Exhibit A of our 2006 Proxy Statement filed with the SEC on August 2, 2006.